 The table below shows the Type 1 EOPs (Pump Stations) network performance statistics for the last three reporting years.
+In contrast with dry-weather incidents (refer section 4.1), and likely driven by less rainfall than usual between January and June 2019, there were fewer wet weather overflows in 2018/19 than the previous reporting year.
 This table also shows the updated identification of Type 3 overflows.
-Note that Type 2 (network relief) EOPs are not included in this summary, as these are typically not monitored.
+Type 2 (network relief) EOPs are not included in this summary, as these are typically not monitored.